 A Power of Attorney for Finances

-Steps.
-In order for us to prepare an estate plan during this time, we advise our clients to take the following steps:
+In order to prepare an estate plan, we advise that our clients to take the following steps:

 Call or email Spiller Law and request an Estate Plan Questionnaire.
 The questionnaire includes questions about the nature and scope of your estate, your intended beneficiaries, your choice of a trustee for your trust and executor for your will, and your selection of agents to act under your powers of attorney.